 Legal Writing and Research

-Brooks, Tina M. and Steenken, Beau, "Sources of American Law: An Introduction to Legal Research" (2015).
-Law Faculty Books.
+Brooks, Tina M. and Steenken, Beau, "Sources of American Law: An Introduction to Legal Research" (2019).
+Law Faculty Books and Chapters.
 4.